felimomo/Walleye-Revised-Paper/fisheries.md

 Little work has examined the implications of infrequent large recruitment events on the performance of feedback policies in age-structured populations, even though feedback policies are now considered the de facto standard for managing fisheries exploitation worldwide (see @free2023harvest; @silvar2022empirical; however, see @licandeo2020management).
 This is noteworthy because nearly all of the theoretical work underpinning harvest control rule or feedback policy design has assumed populations exhibit uncorrelated recruitment anomalies originating from standard, stationary statistical distributions (see @walters1975optimal; @walters1978ecological; @reed1979optimal; however see @parma1990experimental; @hawkshaw2015harvest).
-In this paper, we apply RL and Bayesian optimization to the problem of designing harvest control rules (HCRs) for partially-observed age-structured populations exhibiting highly variable recruitment dynamics (see Fig. 1a).
+In this paper, we apply RL and Bayesian optimization to the problem of designing harvest control rules (HCRs) for partially-observed age-structured populations exhibiting highly variable recruitment dynamics (see {ref}`fig:conceptual`a).
 Specifically, we use RL methodologies to explore whether multi-dimensional control rules—particularly rules depending on the total stock biomass and the mean fish weight—might be helpful for managing age-structured, spasmodically recruiting, populations.
 We focus our case study on a recreational Walleye fishery managed via harvest lottery in Alberta, Canada (see @sullivan2003active), as recent work showed these populations recovered from collapse due in part to large positive recruitment anomalies [@post2002canada; @cahill2022unveiling].
 We also compare the policies obtained by numerical optimization with a rectilinear ‘default’ precautionary rule recommended by Canada [@dfo2006].

-We evaluate HCRs with three types of utility functions: total harvest (i.e., yield maximizing), a risk-averse utility that prioritizes inter-annual consistency in catch, and a trophy fishing utility in which only sufficiently large fish are valued by harvesters (see Fig. 1b).
+We evaluate HCRs with three types of utility functions: total harvest (i.e., yield maximizing), a risk-averse utility that prioritizes inter-annual consistency in catch, and a trophy fishing utility in which only sufficiently large fish are valued by harvesters (see {ref}`fig:conceptual`b).
-We optimize and evaluate four classes of HCRs: 1) constant exploitation rate ($F^*$), 2) a rectilinear precautionary rule derived from $F^*$ and the biomass at which surplus production is maximized $B^*$ (see [@dfo2009; Fig. 1] for a visualization), 3) an unconstrained optimum rectilinear precautionary rule and 4) an HCR parametrized by a deep neural network using RL (see Fig. 1c).
+We optimize and evaluate four classes of HCRs: 1) constant exploitation rate ($F^*$), 2) a rectilinear precautionary rule derived from $F^*$ and the biomass at which surplus production is maximized $B^*$ (see [@dfo2009; Fig. 1] for a visualization), 3) an unconstrained optimum rectilinear precautionary rule and 4) an HCR parametrized by a deep neural network using RL (see {ref}`fig:conceptual`c).

 We found that considerable gains can be achieved in performance by precautionary policies by optimizing policy parameters.
 By using an RL methodology we explored whether mean weight was a useful variable for policy decisions and found that the answer depends on the choice of utility function.